Etsy is buying the Fashion Depop resale app for $ 1.6 billion. | ExBulletin

 Etsy is buying the Fashion Depop resale app for $ 1.6 billion.

-Depop, the clothing resale market loved by Gen Z, will be bought by Etsy for $ 1.6 billion, the two companies said on Wednesday.
+Depop, the clothing resale market loved by Gen Z, will be acquired by Etsy for $ 1.6 billion, the two companies said on Wednesday.

 The cash transaction, which is expected to close by the third quarter of this year, highlights the growing influence of clothing resale platforms.
 More and more buyers are turning to the second-hand market for something cheaper and potentially more ecological because the overproduction of clothes adds more and more to the landfills.